hm-web-dev/api-lab-example/README.md

 5. *STRETCH GOAL 2* If I have time, I want to create a recommendation engine for people looking for new books.
 6. I considered making an Animal Crossing DB but there's not much front end possibilities with that, and I also couldn't find a ready-made database (only JSON and I think it was going to be too tedious to translate it to SQLite).

 ## Lab 3: Submission

+Credit for original book database from https://github.com/bbrumm/databasestar/tree/main/sample_databases/sample_db_gravity/mysql

 **SEARCH AUTHOR**

-localhost:3999/search/author (get endpoint)
+`localhost:3999/search/author` (GET endpoint)
 -- pass in "author" : "authorName" as a JSON body

 **SEARCH BY TITLE**

-localhost:3999/search/book (get endpoint)
+`localhost:3999/search/book` (GET endpoint)
 -- pass in "title" : "bookTitle" as a JSON body

 **CREATE BOOK TO TRADE**

-localhost:3999/create/trade (post endpoint)
+`localhost:3999/create/trade` (POST endpoint)
 -- pass in "title" : "bookTitle" as a JSON body
 -- plan is to have user automatically passed as authentication